markvaaz/ScarletHooks/README.md

 - **Advanced Webhook Integration:**
   Send chat messages and notifications to multiple webhooks, including admin, public, and clan-specific endpoints.

+- **Customizable Message Formats:**
+  Personalize the format and prefix of login, logout, global, local, clan, and whisper messages via the config file.
+  *(Supports placeholders like `{playerName}`, `{clanName}`, `{targetName}` for whispers)*

 - **Granular Message Routing:**
-  Configure which types of messages (global, local, clan, whisper) are sent to each webhook.
-Admin and public webhooks can be toggled for each message type, while clans can have their own dedicated webhooks for clan chat.
+  Configure which types of messages (global, local, clan, whisper, login/logout) are sent to each webhook.
+Admin, public, and login webhooks can be toggled for each message type, while clans can have their own dedicated webhooks for clan chat and login notifications.

+- **Dedicated Login/Logout Webhook:**
+  Optionally send only login and logout messages to a specific webhook, separate from admin or public chat notifications.

 - **Dynamic Clan Webhooks:**
   Add or remove clan webhooks dynamically via in-game commands.
 Each clan can have its own webhook URL, managed through the config file and easily updated or reloaded without restarting the server.